 A great man can’t be confined to only a first and last name which is why Dumbledore’s full name is Albus Percival Wulfric Brian Dumbledore.
 “Albus” is Latin for “white,” which would refer to his white beard or even perhaps his pureness of character.
 “Percival” was one of the knights in King Arthur’s Round Table, which possibly conveys his bravery.
 “Wulfric” is an Anglo-Saxon name that means “wolf ruler or “wolf power” and “Brian” is thought to come from a Celtic word meaning “noble”.
 And finally, “Dumbledore” is an Old English word for “bumblebee.”
 “Because Albus Dumbledore is very fond of music, I always imagined him as sort of humming to himself a lot,” Rowling said in a 1999 interview.”

 J.K.
-Rowling created many magical spells derived from latin words like Expecto Patronum, Petrificus Totalus, Riddikulus, and Wingardium Leviosa.
-Her usage of latin prefixes and suffixes was clever in that most of these spells are fairly easy to translate, or at least guess as to what sort of magic they will drum up.
+Rowling created many magical spells derived from Latin words like Expecto Patronum, Petrificus Totalus, Riddikulus, and Wingardium Leviosa.
+Her usage of Latin prefixes and suffixes was clever in that most of these spells are fairly easy to translate, or at least guess as to what sort of magic they will drum up.
 Petrificus Totalus was also known as the body freezing spell which temporarily paralyzes an opponent.
 “Petrifi” means “petrify” which is to frighten someone so badly that they cannot move and “total” in totalus means “completely”.
-Wingardium Leviosa is a spell compounded of the English word ‘wing’, ‘arduus’ which means proudly elevated, and ‘levo’ – latin for rise up, or more familiar- “levitate”.
+Wingardium Leviosa is a spell compounded of the English word ‘wing’, ‘arduus’ which means proudly elevated, and ‘levo’ – Latin for rising up, or more familiar- “levitate”.

 So what can we learn about business and product naming from J.K.
 Rowling?

 - Familiarity paired with some creativity liberty is key.